ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 * **--reserved-ip-id** is the ID of the reserved IP address to be unbound.
 * **-f, --force** forces the operation without confirmation.

-## Binding and unbinding a reserved IP address by using the API
+## Binding and unbinding a reserved IP address with the API
 {: #vpe-bind-unbind-api}
 {: api}